 If you were to use a further $70,000 for house renovations, for example, then you would be paying interest calculated on $120,000 ($50,000 for shares + $70,000 for investment) leaving $80,000 to use at a later date if required.

 Some lines of credit will allow you to capitalise the interest until you either reach the limit of the line of credit, or a set percentage of the limit.
 This means that the repayments can be added to the amount already drawn down.

-Say you’ve drawn down $75,000of a $200,000 line of credit, and the repayments are $800 per month.
+Let’s assume you’ve drawn down $75,000 of a $200,000 line of credit and the repayments are $800 per month.
 In the first month after drawing down the $75,000, a further $800 (your first repayment) will be drawn down from the line of credit.
-The next repayment will be calculated on $75,800, so it might be $812 Also known as ‘evergreen’ loans because they don’t have a set term, line of credit offers the most flexible option in the market which will be drawn down to cover the repayment, making the total amount drawn down $76,612 and so on, right up to the time that you have drawn down the total limit, or the set percentage (normally 80–90%).
+The next repayment will be calculated on $75,800, so it might be $812.
+This process will continue until you have drawn down the total limit, or the set percentage of your home’s value.

-When this occurs you then have to start to service the debt, or pay off a portion of the loan.
-Lines of credit/equity are by their nature interest-only.
-Equity is built up by putting funds directly back into the facility.
-Lines of equity or lines of credit are usually more expensive interest rate-wise, and will often have a monthly, half yearly or annual fee attached to them.
+When the limit has been reached, you then have to start servicing the debt or pay off a portion of the loan.
+Lines of credit/equity are by their nature interest-only, with equity being built up through your putting funds directly back into the facility.
+Lines of equity or lines of credit are usually more expensive interest rate-wise, and will often have a monthly, half-yearly or annual fee attached to them.
 This may be from $10 per month to $600 per year, though most are in the $120–350 per year category.